Life at IIM Indore: Dr. Aditya on Campus Culture, Career Growth, and Hostel Traditions

 Q. Must-experience events/fests/clubs on campus.

-Q. Hostel & social life—any interesting rituals/traditions?
+Q. Hostel & social life, any interesting rituals or tradition?

 Dr. Aditya: Hostel life is best defined as “happening”.
 Being surrounded by friends, whose doors you can knock on and reach out to whenever you want, gives warmth and comfort.
-There are a few staples that stand out:

-• The Night Mess, with amazing food, runs roughly 11 p.m. to 4 a.m.—classic fuel for submissions and midnight cravings.
+• The Night Mess, with amazing food, runs roughly 11 p.m. to 4 a.m. classic fuel for submissions and midnight cravings.

 • Campus festival celebrations, which light up the whole place, and late-night gossip sessions with my friends help me rejuvenate.